Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 She commented neutrally on his choice being "unexpected" given earlier conversations (implicitly referencing his questions to Eina, if Rose was aware, or just the general knowledge of Hestia's status) and remarked that the path would require "considerable self-reliance."
-Finally, she issued his official **Adventurer Plate**: Isaiah November, Lv.
+Finally, she issued his official Adventurer Plate: Isaiah November, Lv.
 1, Hestia Familia.
 She provided the standard warnings about the upper floors and the importance of Status updates.

 Isaiah, holding the tangible proof of his adventurer status, felt a surge of triumph.
 Ignoring Eina's potential lingering scrutiny or Rose's subtle surprise, he turned beaming to Hestia, taking her hands and exclaiming, "It's official, Goddess!
 We did it!"
 Hestia squeezed his hands back, equally ecstatic, proudly declaring him "*My* adventurer!"
-Remembering they were in public, she quieted slightly but immediately pointed towards the **Quest Board **.
+Remembering they were in public, she quieted slightly but immediately pointed towards the Quest Board .
 "Next stop... let's find you your first official job!"

 They moved through the crowd to the board.
-Hestia excitedly pointed out the Level 1 section, particularly the **"Goblin Subjugation - Floor 2" (800 Valis)**\ quest.
+Hestia excitedly pointed out the Level 1 section, particularly the "Goblin Subjugation - Floor 2" (800 Valis)\ quest.
 Isaiah,__ considering quests vs. crystal income, asked Hestia why quests were necessary.
-She enthusiastically explained the benefits: guaranteed payout, specific objectives, reputation building, potential bonuses – complementing crystal farming. **ust then, a friendly but cautious **young female adventurer** with freckles nearby overheard them and warned that Floor 2 goblins were reportedly "swarming thick" today, asking Hestia if she was really taking a new Level 1 there.
+She enthusiastically explained the benefits: guaranteed payout, specific objectives, reputation building, potential bonuses – complementing crystal farming. just then, a friendly but cautious young female adventurer with freckles nearby overheard them and warned that Floor 2 goblins were reportedly "swarming thick" today, asking Hestia if she was really taking a new Level 1 there.
 Hestia confidently declared Isaiah could handle it.
 Isaiah thanked the girl for the heads-up, then decisively plucked the Goblin Subjugation notice from the board.

-Secretly, recalling his need for rapid progress and Valis, and driven by the "no pain, no gain" mentality, his hand darted out again, smoothly taking the **"Kobold Claws Needed (x10) - Floor 3" (600 Valis)**\ notice as well, tucking it away unseen by Hestia.
+Secretly, recalling his need for rapid progress and Valis, and driven by the "no pain, no gain" mentality, his hand darted out again, smoothly taking the "Kobold Claws Needed (x10) - Floor 3" (600 Valis)\ notice as well, tucking it away unseen by Hestia.

 *(End of Recap: Day 4 - Middle - Part 1)*

 -----

 ### **(Recap: Day 4 - Middle - Part 2: Pre-Dungeon Interaction)**

 With the Goblin Subjugation quest slip officially in hand (and the Kobold Claw slip secretly pocketed), Isaiah felt the reality of the next step pressing in.
 Hestia, oblivious to the second quest, was buzzing with excitement about the first one.
 "Alright!" she chirped, "Quest accepted!
 Now, to the Dungeon entrance!
 Time to earn some Valis!"
 She started